 - National Strength and Conditioning Association (NSCA)

-This can help expand your network of clients and make sure that you have less risk of clients drying up.
+Another approach is to look at teaching at multiple gyms in different areas, which helps expand your network of clients and make sure that you have less risk of clients drying up.

 2. Teach group sessions